allenai/olmoearth_projects/docs/forest_loss_driver.md

 GLAD-S2 alert, along with the driver category.
 We use rslearn to obtain the four pre-forest-loss Sentinel-2 L2A images and four post-forest-loss images.

-We split the dataset into 75% train and 25% val/test.
+We split the dataset into 75% train and 25% val.

 ## Inference